 In case the appendix has burst and an abscess has formed around it, the abscess is drained before appendectomy.
 The abscess is drained by placing a tube through the skin.

 The recovery time depends on the type of surgery and appendicitis.
 It usually takes 1 to 3 weeks to recover from laparoscopic surgery and 2 to 4 weeks for open surgery.
 If the appendix burst, then you would have to wait for the pus and infection to be drained out first, which will take a longer time.
 Some tips for recovering fast after surgery are:

 Avoid strenuous activity for the first couple of weeks.

 To reduce pain, place a pillow on your abdomen and apply pressure before you laugh, cough, and change position.

 Tell your doctor if you experience pain even after taking painkillers.

 What Are the Complications of Appendicitis?

 The complications are:

-Abscess - a collection of pus in the appendix.
+Abscess - Collection of pus in the appendix.

 As of now, there is no sure way to prevent appendicitis, as the cause is still not clear.
 But its prevalence is less common in people who eat a fiber-rich diet.
 So there is a chance that consuming foods rich in fiber like fruits, vegetables, lentils, and whole wheat, might help prevent inflammation of the appendix.